A collaboration among municipalities, schools, businesses and other organizations to promote active transportation across Long Island.

 Get updates and alerts about active transportation events on Long Island!

-Copyright © 2022 Let's Move LI - All Rights Reserved.
+Copyright © 2025 Let's Move LI - All Rights Reserved.

-Sponsored by GPI / Powered by GoDaddy
+Sponsored by AARP and GPI / Powered by GoDaddy

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.